JuliaLang/julia/README.md

 * `using Compat.IterativeEigensolvers` is provided on versions older than 0.7, where this library is not yet a part of the standard library. ([#24714])

+* `using Compat.SuiteSparse` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#24648]).

 ## New functions, macros, and methods

 * `@views` takes an expression and converts all slices to views ([#20164]), while